The three basic soil types are clayey, loamy and sandy soils. Loamy soils are the ideal. The other two present challenges for irrigation.

 - With a loamy soil, your attempt will show some promise, but ultimately fail: the ball will fall apart once you leave off applying pressure.

-So what do you do to improve a sandy or clayey soil?
-The problem with clayey soil is that water doesn't percolate quickly enough through it.
+So what can you do to improve a sandy or clayey soil?
+The problem with a clayey type is that water doesn't percolate quickly enough through it.
 Sandy soil, meanwhile, poses just the opposite problem.
-It may be counter-intuitive, then, but the fact is that you can improve both types of soils by mixing in compost.
+It may be counter-intuitive, then, but the fact is that you can improve both soil types by mixing in compost.
 Compost loosens up clay sufficiently to allow water to percolate through faster, while it retains enough water to counteract the "sieve effect" that plagues sandy soils.